SOFIE-project/identity-authentication-authorization/README.md

 Tests are executed using pytest.
 To install it execute `pip3 install -U pytest`

 ### Running the tests
-From the root directory run `python3 -m pytest tests/`
+From the root directory run `python3 -m pytest -s  tests/`

 ## Integration